Liskokuningas/databasemysqlexample/README.md

 });
 ....

 This block of code uses the `binder` to get the employees information that is currently shown in the form with employee information (not the list, but the fields on the right side).
-Then it calls the `saveEmployee` method of the `EmployeeService` – class to save the employee.
+Then it calls the `saveEmployee` - method of the `EmployeeService` – class to save the employee.
 If the `saveEmployee` - method returns a value that is more than 0 we update the list of employees with `setItem` command.
-If the return value less than 0 a notification with a text `Save error` is shown to the user.
+Otherwise a notification with a text `Save error` is shown to the user.

 There is one more step you need to do: find the `populateForm` - method in the `MasterDetailView` - class. + Check that it exists and if yes change the following line of code: